darrenmothersele/epub_to_txt/README.md

 - Simple 248K text only epub = 1.28s
 - 1.9M software engineering book = 135.98s
 - More complex 37.1M computer science textbook = 11.32s

+That second book had lots of errors in the formatting, that this tool ignores, but slows down the Calibre conversion significantly.